administer-org/documentation/v2/server/apps.md

 Installs an AOS instance and performs checks on it.

-The AOS Instance must be online because Administer will attempt to reach `/pub/.administer`, which should return techincal data, specifically `{server: "AdministerAppServer"}`, which is what Administer uses to verify it is a valid AOS instance.
+The AOS Instance must be online because Administer will attempt to reach `/pub/.administer`, which should return technical data, specifically `{server: "AdministerAppServer"}`, which is what Administer uses to verify it is a valid AOS instance.
 You can see an example of what data it returns [here.](https://aos-canary.admsoftware.org/pub/.administer)

 ::: code-group